 Generally, REITs are required to distribute 90 percent of their taxable income.
 However, REITs are required to distribute only their ordinary taxable income and not their net capital gains income.
 Accordingly, we do not believe that we are required to distribute material amounts of cash since substantially all of our taxable income is treated as capital gains income.
 Our Board of Directors, in its sole discretion, determines the amount of quarterly dividends to be provided to our stockholders based on consideration of a number of factors.
-These include, but are not limited to, our results of operations, cash flow and capital requirements, economic conditions, tax considerations, borrowing capacity and other factors, including debt covenant restrictions that may impose limitations on cash payments, future acquisitions and divestitures, harvest levels, changes in the price and demand for our products and general market demand for timberlands including those timberland properties that have higher and better uses.
+These include, but are not limited to, our results of operations, cash flow and capital requirements, economic conditions, tax considerations, borrowing capacity and other factors, harvest levels, changes in the price and demand for our products and general market demand for timberlands including those timberland properties that have higher and better uses.
 Consequently, our dividend levels may fluctuate.